 There are clean, crisp and defined flavours of green apple, underripe pear, elderflower and nettle – green and fresh is the name of the game here.

 Biddeden’s primary focus is on Ortega, with over half of their plantings devoted to the grape.
-Quite right too, as lb for £ it’s their best wine.
+Quite right too as, lb for £, it’s their best wine.
 Fuller than their other whites on the palate and slightly off dry, the Ortega has richer and riper fruit too.

-Red apple, ripe peach and nectarine and some pear too.
+There's red apple, ripe peach and nectarine and some pear too.
 There is a floral edge to the finish, which just cuts through and tames the ripeness of the fruit.
 There you have it – Ortega.
 An unusual grape done well.
 Really well!

 Gribble Bridge White 2014